coding-arnav66/Arnav-Python-Projects/README.md

 ## 📺 Project Demo Video

 <video src="https://github.com/user-attachments/assets/478efde1-88e6-44a2-9fb0-9b9be6d9bf10" width="100%" controls></video>
+### This is a python programe named as automatic chat replier.
+It can reply flawlessly first knowing about the person by asking a question through input, then copying the past messages, sending them to gemini(No API integration needed and is completely free) through pre decided prompt (modified every time) and pasting the reply given by gemini back in the whatsapp chatbox...
+### Packages used: pyautogui, time, pyperclip
+### Boon: Can save infinite time, impressive to watch in person, no mistakes are done as gemini takes over the job.
+### bane: Can lag if even mistouched, can handle only one person a time, needs more systems to work than required(as API was not used), the coordinated might be different for different devices...

+**SINCE AMOUNT OF BANES WAS MORE THAN OF BOONS, THIS PROJECT WAS NOT INCLUDED IN PROJECTS**
+---

 ## 📂 Projects Included
 - **hand_cricket.py** → Play hand cricket against the computer 🏏